The future

 5

-Share in Germany’s hydrogen production in 2030
+Share of Germany’s hydrogen production in 2030

 Our way forward